 SUITABLE FOR DAILY WEAR

-Corundum (gem family of sapphire and ruby) is the second hardest gem material in the world, second only to diamond.
+Corundum (gem family of ruby and sapphire) is the second hardest gem material in the world, second only to diamond.
 This means sapphire can only be scratched by another sapphire or a diamond.
 This also means that unlike other coloured gemstones, contact with dust, which contains high quantities of silica will not scratch a sapphire.

 Corundum also has excellent toughness and no cleavage (tougher than diamonds).
 This means that sapphires are not prone to chipping, cracking, or breaking.